 - Google Maps and Street View links to the customer’s shipping address so the reviewer can see if the address might be a drop-shipping or freight-forwarding service

-- A review implies there is time between the order being taken and delivered.
-If your business inherently has a delay of this type (e.g., you’re shipping physical goods), taking the time to review a transaction doesn’t detract from the customer experience.
-If there isn’t a delay built into your product experience, adding in a review process could potentially slow down orders and serve as a bottleneck for good customers.
+A review implies some amount of time between order placement and delivery.
+If your business has an inherent delay of this type (for example, you’re shipping physical goods), taking the time to review a transaction doesn’t change the customer experience.
+If you don’t have a built-in delay between orders and fulfillment with your business, adding a review process could slow down orders and create a bottleneck for good customers.
+Consider the impact on customers before you implement a review process.